 It’s often wrongly assumed that adverse media only includes negative information from traditional sources of news, such as national and local newspapers or TV and radio broadcasts.

 Both the media itself and the way we consume it has changed rapidly in recent years, so proper adverse media checks should reflect this.
-That means they need to consider information found in unstructured sources as well, such as blogs, social media, online forums (like Reddit or Quora) and the public databases of large international organisations too.
+That means they need to consider information found in unstructured sources as well, such as social media, online forums and the public databases of large international organisations too.